Moon: Atmosphere

-Observations and modelling of the Moon's sodium exosphere, tail and "spot".
+Observations and modeling of the Moon's sodium exosphere, tail and "spot".

 The Moon has an atmosphere consisting of only an exosphere, which is so tenuous as to be nearly vacuum, with a total mass of less than 10 t.
 The surface pressure of this small mass is around 3 × 10^{−15} atm (0.3 nPa); it varies with the lunar day.
 Its sources include outgassing and sputtering, a product of the bombardment of lunar soil by solar wind ions.
 Elements that have been detected include sodium and potassium, produced by sputtering (also found in the atmospheres of Mercury and Io); helium-4 and neon from the solar wind; and argon-40, radon-222, and polonium-210, outgassed after their creation by radioactive decay within the crust and mantle.
 The absence of such neutral species (atoms or molecules) as oxygen, nitrogen, carbon, hydrogen and magnesium, which are present in the regolith, is not understood.
 Water vapor has been detected by Chandrayaan-1 and found to vary with latitude, with a maximum at ~60–70 degrees; it is possibly generated from the sublimation of water ice in the regolith.
 These gases either return into the regolith because of the Moon's gravity or are lost to space, either through solar radiation pressure or, if they are ionized, by being swept away by the solar wind's magnetic field.

 A permanent Moon dust cloud exists around the Moon, generated by small particles from comets.
 5 tons of comet particles are estimated to strike the Moon's surface every 24 hours, resulting in the ejection of dust particles.
 The dust stays above the Moon for approximately 10 minutes, taking 5 minutes to rise, and 5 minutes to fall.
 On average, 120 kilograms of dust are present above the Moon, rising up to 100 kilometers above the surface.
 Dust counts made by LADEE's Lunar Dust EXperiment (LDEX) found particle counts peaked during the Geminid, Quadrantid, Northern Taurid, and Omicron Centaurid meteor showers, when the Earth, and Moon pass through comet debris.
 The lunar dust cloud is asymmetric, being denser near the boundary between the Moon's dayside and nightside.

 Studies of Moon magma samples retrieved by the Apollo missions demonstrate that the Moon had once possessed a relatively thick atmosphere for a period of 70 million years between 3 and 4 billion years ago.
 This atmosphere, sourced from gases ejected from lunar volcanic eruptions, was twice the thickness of that of present-day Mars.
 The ancient lunar atmosphere was eventually stripped away by solar winds and dissipated into space.